 Ceftriaxone is contraindicated as follows:

-Significant adverse effects include
+Significant adverse effects of cephalosporins include

 Positive Coombs test (although hemolytic anemia is very uncommon)